eiffel-community/eiffel-intelligence/wiki/confidence-level-modified-event-aggregation.md

           }
         ]

+## Updated aggregation
-And the resulting aggregated object will be:
+And the resulting aggregated object will include two JSON objects in the array called confidenceLevels.

     {
         "_id": "6acc3c87-75e0-4b6d-88f5-b1a5d4e62b43",